zspitz/activex-js-helpers/README.md

 # Event handling of ActiveX objects

-There are a [number of mechanisms for handling ActiveX events](https://msdn.microsoft.com/en-us/library/ms974564.aspx) in Javascript; however, they all rely on:
+There are a [number of mechanisms for handling ActiveX events](https://msdn.microsoft.com/en-us/library/ms974564.aspx) in Javascript; however, they all require that:
 * the variable must be initialized before the function declaration is evaluated.
 This is harder than it seems, because of [function declaration hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#Function_declaration_hoisting); and must rely either on:
    * some form of string->code evaluation -- `eval`, `setTimeout`, `window.execScript`, `new Function` -- or
    * containing the function within a `SCRIPT` block, while the initialization happens before the `SCRIPT` block (either in another `SCRIPT` block, or by setting the `id` of a previous element); this also implies that the `id`/variable must be available to the global scope.